Technologies Assisting Learning

 · Years 4, 5 & 6 – Laptops 1-to-1 devices

 All devices are leased for use at School and as such will remain at School.

 A class set of iPads and a class set of laptops are available for all Junior School students to utilise.
 Routine maintenance and repairs of iPads and laptops are covered by the Junior School Technology charge.

-From 2022, there will be a change to the KWS Student Technology Pathway.
-Please download the Bring Your Own Laptop (BYOLT) policy by clicking the link below:
+Please download the Bring Your Own Device (BYOD) policy by clicking the link below:

 The Supported Laptop Program

 Parents opting into the supported laptop program will be provided with a laptop which meets all the required specifications and comes fully setup with all software installed ready for learning.
 Additionally, the school's support desk will facilitate warranty repairs.
-Please refer to the BYOLT policy for a full list of additional support inclusions.
-Visit the supported laptop program's ordering page to place an order.
-Please read the supply update below before doing so.
+Please refer to the BYOD policy for a full list of additional support inclusions.
+Visit the supported laptop program's ordering page (Password: KWS23) to place an order.
+Estimated collection timeframes are routinely updated and available on the shop page.

-Frequently asked questions can be found in the BYOLT policy at the link above.
-For any additional enquiries please email BYOLT@kws.nsw.edu.au.
+Frequently asked questions can be found in the BYOD policy at the link above.
+For any additional enquiries please email email@example.com.

 Supported laptops purchased through the school are guaranteed to meet these requirements.